Code of Conduct

 Identifying potential conflicts of interest may not always be clear-cut.
 The following situations are examples of conflicts of interest:

 For purposes of this Code, a company is a “material” customer if the customer has made payments to the Company in the past year in excess of $200,000 or 5% of the customer’s gross revenues, whichever is greater.
 A company is a “material” supplier if the supplier has received payments from the Company in the past year in excess of $200,000 or 5% of the supplier’s gross revenues, whichever is greater.
-If you are uncertain whether a particular company is a material customer or supplier, please contact the Company’s Chief Financial Officer or General Counsel, if any, for assistance.
+If you are uncertain whether a particular company is a material customer or supplier, please contact the Company’s Chief Financial Officer or Compliance Officer, for assistance.

 Disclosure of Conflicts of Interest

 The Company requires that employees disclose any situations that reasonably would be expected to give rise to a conflict of interest.
-If you suspect that you have a conflict of interest, or something that others could reasonably perceive as a conflict of interest, you must report it in writing to your supervisor, the Company’s Chief Financial Officer or General Counsel, if any.
-Your supervisor and the Company’s Chief Financial Officer or General Counsel, if any, will work with you to determine whether you have a conflict of interest and, if so, how best to address it.
+If you suspect that you have a conflict of interest, or something that others could reasonably perceive as a conflict of interest, you must report it in writing to your supervisor, the Company’s Chief Financial Officer or Compliance Officer.
+Your supervisor and the Company’s Chief Financial Officer or Compliance Officer, will work with you to determine whether you have a conflict of interest and, if so, how best to address it.
 Although conflicts of interest are not automatically prohibited, they are not desirable and may only be waived as described in “Waivers of the Code” above.

 As an employee or director of the Company, you have an obligation to advance the Company’s interests when the opportunity to do so arises.
 If you discover or are presented with a business opportunity through the use of corporate property or information or because of your position with the Company, you should first present the business opportunity to the Company before pursuing the opportunity in your individual capacity.
 No employee may use corporate property, information or his or her position with the Company for personal gain or should compete with the Company while employed by us.